RoyGeagea/aws-dynamic-website/readme.md

 1) Creating an ALB Security Group:
     - Open the AWS Management Console and navigate to the Amazon EC2 service.
-    - Click on "Security Groups" in the navigation pane and select "Create Security Group."
+    - Click on "Security Groups" in the navigation pane and select "Create Security Group".
-    - Provide a name for the security group, such as "ALBSecurityGroup."
+    - Provide a name for the security group, such as "ALBSecurityGroup".
     - Add inbound rules to allow HTTP (port 80) and HTTPS (port 443) traffic from anywhere (0.0.0.0/0) for the ALB.
     - Save the changes to create the ALB security group.
 2) Creating an SSH Security Group:
-    - Follow the same steps as above to create a new security group named "SSHSecurityGroup."
+    - Follow the same steps as above to create a new security group named "SSHSecurityGroup".
     - Add an inbound rule to allow SSH (port 22) traffic from your computer IP address by specifying your IP address.
     - Save the changes to create the SSH security group.
 3) Creating a Web Server Security Group:
-    - Repeat the steps to create another security group named "WebServerSecurityGroup."
+    - Repeat the steps to create another security group named "WebServerSecurityGroup".
     - Add inbound rules to allow HTTP (port 80) and HTTPS (port 443) traffic from the ALB security group.
     - Add an inbound rule to allow SSH (port 22) traffic from the SSH security group.
     - Save the changes to create the web server security group.